C-Dev66/HeadlineEmailerAutomation/README.md

 We will create a function to extract the page links (title/components) from the passed url.
 BeautifulSoup will group the content with it's find_all capability.
 Structure will then be added to the soup to view as a list.

-Once the content is extracted we will compose the email by signing into the smtp server with the credentials.
+Once the content is extracted we will compose the email by signing into the smtp server with credentials.
 Structure the subject line.
 Initiate connection and quit the server.

 Debbging can be viewed by setting the communication 'server.set_debuglevel(0-3)'